marianoaguero/marianoaguero/README.md

 - 👋 Hi, I’m @marianoaguero
 - 👀 I’m interested in Android, linux and embedded devices
-- 💞️ I’m looking to create an open source lab (http://nabLab.ar)
+- 💞️ I’m looking to create an software lab (http://nabLab.ar)
 - 📫 How to reach me marianoa.aguero@gmail.com

 <!---